 What’s in catalytic converters?

-To be exact, in a standard catalytic converter, there are 3 to 7 grams of platinum, 2 to 7 grams of palladium and 1 to 2 grams of rhodium.
+A standard catalytic converter has 3 to 7 grams of platinum, 2 to 7 grams of palladium, and 1 to 2 grams of rhodium.

 How do thieves steal a catalytic converter?

-Thieves can steal catalytic converters by silently sliding under your car and cutting them from the exhaust system of the car.
+Thieves can steal catalytic converters by silently sliding under your car and cutting them from its exhaust system.
 A thief that may be experienced can complete the entire process in just a few minutes with the help of a hand-held power saw.

-Since the concentration of the precious metal found in these converters declines over time, thieves are most likely to target newer vehicles.
+Since the concentration of the precious metal in these converters declines over time, thieves will most likely target newer vehicles.

 Will my alarm go off if someone tries to steal my catalytic converter?